h12w/teff/SPEC.md

 Extensions
 ----------
-In this section, format extensions for common types are specified.
-These types should cover all the builtin types and some of the types in standard libraries.
+In this section, format extensions for annotations and common types are specified.
+These definitions should cover all the builtin types and some of the important types in standard libraries.

 ### Reference & type annotation
 TEFF can represent a cyclic graph by reference annotation.